-Revolut is a mobile-only neobank that started in the UK.
-As of 2020, the firm is now offering accounts in the US.
+Revolut is a mobile-only neobank that started in the UK but now offers accounts in the US and several other countries.

 Revolut launched in 2015 as a challenger bank.
-Similar to the banking industry in the US, these modern, tech-focused banking solutions are becoming increasingly common in Europe.
+Similar to the banking industry in the US, these modern, tech-focused financial solutions are becoming increasingly common in Europe.

-Since opening, it has exploded and now has over 15 million customers in more than 35 countries.
+Since its opening, Revolut has exploded and now has over 25 million customers in more than 35 countries.

 Revolut Personal Banking

 Revolut Premium comes with everything included in the Standard account option, with a few more benefits.
 While all of Revolut’s accounts offer 24/7 customer support, paid plans come with priority access.

-Metal is Revolut’s highest-tier account and is basically an elevated version of Premium, with similar perks like travel insurance and lounge access.
+Metal is Revolut’s highest-tier account.
+It’s basically an elevated version of Premium, with similar perks like travel insurance and lounge access.

-Revolut doesn’t offer a separate savings account, but with Savings Vaults, you can still stash money away and earn interest.
+Revolut doesn’t offer a separate high-yield savings account, but with Savings Vaults, you can stash money away and earn competitive interest.

 The other benefit of a Savings Vault is that because it isn’t a traditional savings account, you don’t have to worry about withdrawal limits.

-Revolut Junior is a bank account designed for kids aged 12 to 17 and is controlled by a parent or legal guardian.
+Revolut’s <18 account is designed for kids aged 12 to 17 and is controlled by a parent or legal guardian.

-You can set custom spending limits and get alerts in real-time, and you can freeze the card at any time.
+You can set custom spending limits and get alerts in real time.
+You can also freeze the card at any time.

-There’s even a dedicated Revolut Junior app, which allows kids to learn about banking and independently manage their accounts.
+There’s even a dedicated Revolut <18 app, which allows kids to learn about banking and independently manage their accounts.

 Revolut Business Banking

 Revolut offers business accounts for companies at various stages of growth.
-Each account option comes with free payments to other Revolut accounts, company cards, recurring payment dashboards, and fee-free spending in more than 150 different currencies.
+Each account option comes with complimentary payments to other Revolut accounts, company cards, recurring payment dashboards, and no-fee spending in more than 150 different currencies.

 As a globally-positioned institution, Revolut has a number of features in place to ensure that travelers, ex-pats, and immigrants are covered.